puristajs/purista/website/src/handbook/9_Event_bridge.md

 The core package comes with `DefaultEventBridge` which will work on local without any further installation.
 This should work out of the box for single instances.
 You can also use it for simple horizontal scaling.
 The messages and states are not shared or load balanced between instances.

-This means a subscription is always running on same instance.
-Also any function invocation is done within the same instance.
+This means a subscription is always running on the same instance.
+Also, any function invocation is done within the same instance.

 Because of this, the `DefaultEventBridge` will only work in scenarios, where you deploy your services as monolith.